 Hybrid Live-stream: The same format as Hybrid, live-streaming sections are two classes at different physical locations that are combined into an A section (host) and S section (remote) and posted to the schedule of classes for each location.
 One instructor is assigned to teach the combined class and meets on-site in a classroom with students at the host location and uses a “Live-streaming Kit” to stream live video and audio from the host classroom to the remote classroom, where students meet at the other location.

-Temporary Virtual (due to COVID-19): Spring 2 and Summer 1 Face-to-Face, Hybrid, and Hybrid Live-streaming courses have temporarily shifted to synchronous, alternative delivery in response to military command guidance on Novel Coronavirus (COVID-19), physical distancing requirements, and our continued focus on the health and safety of students, employees, alumni, and guests.
+Temporary Virtual (due to COVID-19): Spring 2021 Face-to-Face, Hybrid, and Hybrid Live-streaming courses have temporarily shifted to synchronous, alternative delivery in response to military command guidance on Novel Coronavirus (COVID-19), physical distancing requirements, and our continued focus on the health and safety of students, employees, alumni, and guests.
 When it is safe to return to the classroom, these classes will shift from the synchronous, alternative delivery to their originally scheduled formats: Face-to-face, Hybrid, or Hybrid Live-streaming.

 For students using VA benefits, be aware that President Trump has signed into law a bill that allows students who have transitioned from hybrid to online instruction as a result of the declared national emergency to continue to receive their full VA benefits, including the in-residence housing allowance.
 UMGC is working with the VA and no action is required by any UMGC student using VA educational benefits already certified by the university through December 2021.